ag10717/spark-release-check/README.md

     branches:
       - 'feature'
       - 'main'
+    paths:
+      - "src/**"
   workflow_dispatch:
 ```

 We are required to specify the branches that we want to trigger these events on because of the way the tagging mechanism would work.
 When a tag is created that also constitutes a push, which would create an endless loop of this workflow.

+We can also combine this with the `paths` property to say we only want to trigger a build and release when the source code changes.

 > NOTE: I would have liked to use the built-in `tags-ignore:` property for `push` but when that is added alone it prevents any push from triggering the workflow

 Now that our workflow is firing lets look at the actions we perform.

-Just keep in mind the items we are building and deploying in this workflow are examples and a simple approach to demonstrate how this work.
+> NOTE: Just keep in mind the items we are building and deploying in this workflow are examples and a simple approach to demonstrate how this work.
 Currently it builds a GO Handler for AWS Lambda and deploys to such.

 > NOTE: GO was choosen as it has a build step that we can complete that is built-in to GO.